Two-faced people are more common than you may realize, and learning how to manage your relationships with them can be tricky.

-Two-faced people struggle to use the mirror.
-Essentially, this means that there is an inability to come to terms with the suggestion that they might be the source of their own issue.
+A two faced person struggles to use the mirror.
+Essentially, this means that there is an inability to come to terms with the suggestion that they may be the source of their own issue.

 Unfortunately, when someone has two faces, they are committed to that role, even when they do not realize it.
 They use a chameleon-like mentality to deal with each situation that occurs.

 Let’s take a deep dive into what it exactly means to be a two faced person.
 If a person has two faces, it means that they act and speak in an inauthentic manner, dependent upon their audience.